dawitanelay/Azure-Devops-Deploy-Web-Server/README.md

 2. Create your infrastructure as code

-3. Update this README to reflect how someone would use your code.
+3. Create your tagging-policy in Azure

+4. Create your resource group in Azure

 ### Dependencies
 1. Create an [Azure Account](https://portal.azure.com)